deanna-stover/coursesCNU/2022/idst270fall2022.md

 ## Character Sheet(s)

 You will be creating a Character Sheet of yourself (think Table Top Role-Playing Game meets Class Introduction) and adding to it as the semester goes on.
-At the end of the semester, you will turn in a revised Character SHeet along with a Final Reflection.
+At the end of the semester, you will turn in a revised Character Sheet along with a Final Reflection.

 ## Twine Project